Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 What turns you off sexually?

-What characteristics sexually attract you to people?
+What characteristics sexually attract you to someone?

 What first attracted you to me?